nblaznik/foodlog/README.md

 - All entries sync across phone and laptop automatically.
 - No servers, no databases, no frameworks.
 - Fully private: OpenAI key stays inside Apps Script, never exposed to the frontend.
+- Good, low effort way of tracking calories approximatelly.
+Good for people who want to start counting calories, with very minimal need for engagement.
+- It can simply be extended to include other nutrients, allergens, tracking FODMAP foods, etc.

 ---